 There might be times when client redirection fails.
 For example, if the client machine does not have direct internet access, an error response might go back to the VDA.
 In such cases, the Internet Explorer browser on the VDA can then reload and render the page on the server.

 You can suppress server rendering of video elements by using the existing Windows media fallback prevention policy.
 Set this policy to Play all content only on client or Play only client-accessible content on client.
 These settings block video elements from playing on the server if there are failures in client redirection.
-This policy takes effect only when browser content redirection is enabled and the URL that falls back is in the Access Control List policy.
+This policy takes effect only when you enable browser content redirection and the he Access Control List policy contains the URL that falls back.
 The URL can't be in the blacklist policy.

 VDA operating system: Windows 10 (minimum version 1607), Windows Server 2012 R2, Windows Server 2016